sul-dlss/cocina-models/docs/description_types.md

     * An individual identity.
   * place
     * A geographic location associated with the content of a resource.
+  * point coordinates
+    * The latitude and longitude of a place associated with the content of a resource.
   * region
     * An area that incorporates more than one first-order jurisdiction.
   * south